tjsavitsky/spindle/README.txt

+The source contained here can be used to build programs to test for embeddability in the spindle surface.
+They are based on, and require, the source for nauty, specifically version nauty27r1, which we do not provide.

 spindle was modified from planarg.
 It tests for embeddability in the spindle surface rather than planarity.
 It also tests for being a topological obstruction or excluded minor for the spindle surface.